Theological Origin of Medicine Buddha Statues

 Why is Medicine Buddha Blue?

 Medicine Buddha is strongly affiliated with a deep blue color known as “lapis lazuli”.
-Lapis lazuli is also a type of deep blue colored gemstone that is mined in northern Afghanistan.
+Lapis lazuli is also a type of deep blue colored semi precious stone that is mined in northern Afghanistan.
 Evidence of first lapis lazuli mines in the area date back as far as the 7th century B.C.E..
 Ironically, these lapis lazuli mines are located near Bamiyan, Afghanistan where the first Medicine Buddha Sutras were discovered.
 Strange coincidence?

 Although Medicine Buddha’s original title was “raja” or King, the Chinese monk Xuanzang translated it as “Tathagata” which means Buddha.
 Therefore, it is not inconceivable that during the translations, Xuanzang may have inserted the lapis lazuli color of Medicine Buddha into the Medicine Buddha Sutra.
 Unfortunately, we will never know because Medicine Buddha statues or paintings that predate the 7th century A.C.E do not exist.